-The social sector often competes for the same pool of grant funding.
-Only one or a few get the chance to make an impact on a social problem that all of the organizations want to solve.
+The social sector often competes for the same pool of grant funding, competing for the individual opportunity to make an impact on a social problem that all of the organizations want to solve.

 Meanwhile, the businesses pursuing short-term financial goals hardly ever run into these problems.
 If a business owner wants to manufacture a useless product just to make-a-buck, there are thousands of investors waiting to invest the cash.